janaacademic24-dev/MED-PROJECTS-/README.md

 3) Using AI models
 4) Using metrics like (Dice Score / IoU (Jaccard) / Hausdorff Dist )
 5) Using python codes for interactive plots and 3D rendering
-6) Dash or Streamlit for web-based apps / Dash or Streamlit for web-based apps ( for allowing changing visibility, transparency, colors)
+6) Dash or Streamlit for web-based apps ( for allowing changing visibility, transparency, colors)
 7) Testing
 8) Writing documentation, including images and videos.